omines/datatables-bundle/docs/source/index.html.md

     # Load i18n data from DataTables CDN or locally
     language_from_cdn:    true

-    # Persist request state automatically
-    request_state:        true

-    # Default class attribute to apply to the root table elements
-    class_name:           ~

     # Default HTTP method to be used for callbacks
     method:               POST # One of "GET"; "POST"

-    # Default translation domain to be used
-    translation_domain:   messages

-    # If and where to enable the DataTables Filter module
-    column_filter:        null # One of "thead"; "tfoot"; "both"; null

     # Default options to load into DataTables
     options:
+        option:           value

-        # Default table options
+    # Where to persist the current table state automatically
+    persist_state:        fragment # One of "query"; "fragment"; "local"; "session"

+    # Default service used to render templates, built-in TwigRenderer uses global Twig environment
+    renderer:             Omines\DataTablesBundle\Twig\TwigRenderer

     # Default template to be used for DataTables HTML
-    template:             ~
+    template:             '@DataTables/datatable_html.html.twig'

+    # Default parameters to be passed to the template
+    template_parameters:

+        # Default class attribute to apply to the root table elements
+        className:            'table table-bordered'

+        # If and where to enable the DataTables Filter module
+        columnFilter:         null # One of "thead"; "tfoot"; "both"; null

-    # Default service used to render templates
+    # Default translation domain to be used
-    renderer:             Omines\DataTablesBundle\Twig\TwigRenderer
+    translation_domain:   messages
 ```

 Global configuration of the bundle is done in your config file.
 The default configuration is shown here,